top of page

 Public chargers are very fast compared to home charging.
 If L1 charging is a garden hose and L2 charging is a fire hose, then a DCFC, sometimes called Level 3, is a city water main.

 These chargers push massive DC power straight into the battery without any AC to DC conversion.
 We call them DCFCs (Direct Current Fast Charger).
-And that's usually what you'll use when publicly charging on road trip.
+And that's usually what you'll use when publicly charging on road trips.

 The best example is the Tesla Supercharger network.
 For many years, only Tesla owners could use the Supercharger network.
 But now Tesla is opening their Supercharger network to non-Tesla owners.
-Not all EV makes are compatible yet, but were getting there.
+Not all EV makes are compatible yet, but we're getting there.

 Where are public chargers located?

 Some hotel chains, restaurants, and supermarkets have a bank of L2 chargers in their parking lots.
 Sometimes they are free, provided by the business as a competitive offering.
+Other times there's a more modest fee, less than the big, fast chargers.

 Most public charging networks have a phone app where you locate a charger, determine its charging speed, cost, and status, and pay through the app.

-There's also an app called PlugShare that aggregates many charging networks into a single app, allows you to rate the station and see other's ratings, and includes other details.
+There's also an app called PlugShare that aggregates many charging networks into a single app, allows you to rate the station and see others ratings, and includes other details.
 PlugShare is quite useful.
 Another app called ABRP (A Better Route Planner) can help you locate charging stations and plan your stops along your route that is customized to your car, it's efficiency, and other metrics.
 That, too, is quite useful.

 Honestly, we really don't need as many public chargers as we did gas stations.
-That's because most EV owners charge at home, unlike gasoline cars where no one has a gas pump at home.
+That's because most EV owners charge at home, unlike gasoline cars, where no one has a gas pump at home.
 We only need a public charger for our occasional road trips.
 And as long as we're on an interstate, public charging is manageable.
 In the past 12 months, I've used a public charger maybe 4-5 times, whereas with an ICE car, I would have bought gas 35 times or more, easily.

 It is true that charger availability is a problem on lesser highways, such as some state highways and rural roads.
 Taking a nice road trip along these usually more scenic and relaxed roadways can be dicey.
 Renting a car for these trips might be the way to go, at least for now.
 Even owners of ICE cars occasionally rent a car for road trips.
-Maybe they want a larger car or SUV for the trip or just don't want to rack up the miles on their personal car.
+Maybe they drive an econobox and want a larger car or SUV for the trip or just don't want to rack up the miles on their personal car.

 It's something to consider.